-A Risk Management Program (RMP) approved by the RGC and endorsed by the Board is prepared.
+A Risk Management Program (RMP) endorsed by the RGC and approved by the Board is prepared.
 This is subject to annual review and is submitted to the Reserve Bank of New Zealand.
-The RMP describes the strategy adopted by the Board for managing risk, including the risk appetite, policies, procedures, management responsibilities and controls.
+The RMP is aligned with the Group's Enterprise Risk Management Framework (ERMF) describes the strategy adopted by the Board for managing risk, including the risk appetite, policies, procedures, management responsibilities and controls for both VINZL and VI II